josephlhall/dc25-votingvillage-report/notes-from-folks-redact.md

 Found a few physical things and a few software things.
 Main physical
 thing: there was an sqlite 3 database on compactflash (CF) which is written/stored/etc. in the clear (unencrypted).
-The only thing stopping someone from taking this CF card out is one screw, a philips head screw -- not even a type of security screw.
+The only thing stopping someone from taking this CF card out is one screw, a phillips head screw -- not even a type of security screw.
 This would have allowed us to be able to do a DoS attack, by simply removing the card.